Pilot Mountain, North Carolina

 Pilot Mountain is a town in Surry County, North Carolina, United States.
 The population was 1,443 at the 2020 census.
 It is named for the nearby landmark of Pilot Mountain, a distinctive geological formation.

 History

 The Bank of Pilot Mountain was listed on the National Register of Historic Places in 1997.

+Pilot Mountain inspired the town of Mount Pilot, a larger town near Mayberry, in The Andy Griffith Show.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.7 sqmi, all land.